 Within the past decade, the amount of smart devices we use has grown exponentially.
 From doorbells to dumbbells, there’s barely a product on the market that hasn’t tried to find some way to get “smarter.”
+But how do you protect yourself against hackable smart home devices?

 Smart devices connect to the internet via Wi-Fi or Bluetooth, and come with the tacit promise to make our lives easier or more convenient in some manner.
 With the advent of smart speakers, their integrated assistants and whole-home hubs, our homes can now be connected through every room, whether that’s the garage, kitchen, bedroom or basement.